nimbus2009/nimbus2009/README.md

 🌱 I’m currently learning HTML, JavaScript!, and Python!!

-💞️ I’m looking to collaborate on GitHub [I have intermediate experience in JS and some experience in HTML and little experience in Python]
+💞️ I’m looking to collaborate on GitHub [I have intermediate experience in JS and some experience in HTML and intermediate experience in Python]

 📫 How to reach me on Instagram: @Infinity_747474.